dan-madsen/AzNetworkDiagram/README.md

 ```

 ## Install from Github repo
-Clone repository (or download to file referenced), switch to the cloned directory, then:
+Clone repository (or download the file referenced), switch to the cloned directory, then:
 ```powershell
 Import-Module .\AzNetworkDiagram.psm1
 ```